Colinax/Fraggy-Backend-Theme/README.md

 ## Changelog

-### v1.5.3 - published on 2016-12-15
+### v1.5.4 - work in progress

- * Fixed font color for default labels
- * Fixed datepicker save bug
+ * Fixed sidebar height when content is higher.
- * Optimized source building

 ### Older versions